History of Trieste: Government policies towards Trieste

 The loss of Veneto as well as the greater part of Friuli, with their ports and qualified maritime personnel, further increased the economic and strategic importance of Trieste for the empire, as its main maritime and commercial outlet, prompting the state to pay special attention to its development and the expansion of its infrastructure.
 This policy, inaugurated by Austria after the Third War of Italian Independence, was inspired by the traditional choices, followed since the beginning of the eighteenth century, to foster the potential of the geographical position of Trieste, located roughly at the meeting point between the converging lines of communication from Italy, Central Europe and the Balkans.

-Special care was taken for the road and rail infrastructure from inland towards the city and the port, in order to ensure the best possible circulation of goods and people in both entrance and exit directions.
+Special care was taken for the road and rail infrastructure from inland towards the city and the port, to ensure the best possible circulation of goods and people in both entrance and exit directions.
 The central government also expressed its attention in the city by the choice of imperial lieutenants, who were usually chosen from among prominent personalities.

 The traditional maritime commercial sector, was gradually joined an industrial sector which was promoted by the naval armament policy from imperial government since the end of the 19th century in competition with the neighbouring kingdom of Italy and prompted by the prospect of a Balkan expansion.
 The massive investments intended for naval rearmament of course privileged Trieste, which had the appropriate physical facilities and personnel to carry out the proposed works.
 The result was that Trieste's industry, especially in sectors such as metallurgy and shipbuilding, experienced a great expansion.
 The decision by the imperial authorities in 1891 to restrict the traditional customs duty, first introduced as far back as 1719, also contributed to this economic transformation.

 Trieste was also a significant administrative and financial centre, both for the wealth that accumulated with commerce or which arrived with foreign investors, and because by 1850 it had become headquarters of the so-called maritime Central Government, a body which regulated and controlled activities related to trade in its various aspects in the administrative unit of the Austrian Littoral.